 Similar to a prenuptial agreement, a postnuptial agreement is a legally binding document which outlines a married couple’s responsibilities during their marriage, as well as how marital assets will be divided in the event of a death or divorce.
+You are able to protect your assets and finances, as well plan for any debts that accrue during the course of the marriage.
 However, unlike a prenuptial agreement, a postnuptial agreement is signed after the marriage has taken place—not before.
 A well-drafted postnuptial agreement can effectively protect your assets, property, and future.

 These types of agreements can be used to address:

 - Who gets the family pet in the event of a divorce

 - What is each spouse’s interest in the marital home

 - Who is the designated beneficiary of a life insurance policy

 - Which spouse will pay spousal support (alimony) and for how long

 - How marital asserts are to be divided and which spouse keeps certain property

 - Which spouse is responsible for marital mortgages, loans, and credit card debts

 - How property and assets are to be divided if one spouse passes away during the marriage